 Yova offers you an integrated investment solution – a strategy that harmonises your asset situation, your risk profile and your financial goals in the best possible way.
 But what makes us unique?

 – Invest according to your values.
 Nowhere else can you control the impact your money has, including what companies and activities it supports.
 You decide what criteria is important to you, and we ensure your strategy is implemented with professional financial expertise.

 – Enjoy full control and transparency.
 You know exactly what stocks you have invested in – and can change it if you wish.
 If you ask a bank advisor or fund manager what will happen to your money after you give it to them, they are unlikely to give you a good answer (and even if they can tell you, there’s no way you can bring about change).

--Nothing stands between you and your investment.
+–Nothing stands between you and your investment.
 With other investments, there are unnecessary layers and middlemen between you and your money.
-With Yova, you own company shares and the government bond funds directly in your own name.
+With Yova, you own company shares and the government bond funds directly on an account in your name.
 This is what a modern investment should look like!

 We are a young team that has absorbed financial industry knowledge without being absorbed by the financial industry itself.
 We have no desire to sell you complex financial products or charge you unnecessary fees.

 We use the bank only as a custodian for you money, but we offer a level of transparency and customisation that you will not find anywhere else.